 What is NPS and why does it matter?

 NPS stands for Net Promoter Score.
 It's a customer satisfaction benchmark that measures how likely your customers are to recommend your business to a friend.

-NPS is a typical benchmark companies measure to evaluate and improve customer loyalty.
+NPS is a typical benchmark company's measure to evaluate and improve customer loyalty.
 NPS is different from other benchmarks, such as customer satisfaction score (CSAT) or customer effort score, in that it measures a customer's overall sentiment about a brand, versus their perception of a singular interaction or purchase.
 This makes it particularly useful for service professionals, like financial advisors, and can help you learn how to find clients as a financial advisor.

 How do you calculate NPS, and what is a “good” number?

 As the names suggest, promoters are enthusiastic, loyal customers who will tell their friends about you or your firm and help bring in new clients as a by-product of your current financial advisor client retention.
 Passives are indifferent, they aren’t raving fans but also aren’t unhappy.
 A client who stays with you but never refers could fall into this category, and typically are open to leaving you if they found an option they felt was better.
-Detractors are unhappy customers, and not only are you at risk of losing them, they could do damage to your brand by sharing their bad experiences with others.
+Detractors are unhappy customers, and not only are you at risk of losing them, but they could also do damage to your brand by sharing their bad experiences with others.

 So, if you have 100 clients complete your survey and the results are like this:

 10 Detractors (-10%)

 Then your NPS would be 30.
 Is that any good?
 Statistically, it’s at the low end of good, but it really depends on the industry.